datumbox/datumbox-framework/README.md

 Acknowledgements
 ----------------

 Many thanks to [Eleftherios Bampaletakis](http://gr.linkedin.com/pub/eleftherios-bampaletakis/39/875/551) for his invaluable input on improving the architecture of the Framework.
-Also many thanks to ej-technologies GmbH for providing a license for their [Java Profiler](http://www.ej-technologies.com/products/jprofiler/overview.html).
+Also many thanks to ej-technologies GmbH for providing a license for their [Java Profiler](http://www.ej-technologies.com/products/jprofiler/overview.html) and to IntelliJ for providing a license for their [Java IDE](https://www.jetbrains.com/idea/).

 Useful Links
 ------------